CJanecka/Projects_and_CTFs/OS & Web Application Pen-test/README.md

 ## Linux Host Vulnerabilities

 I found six vulnerabilities on the Linux host systems.
 Included here are two of those vulnerablilities deemed critical.
-See the report, linked above, for the other four vulnerabilities found.
+See the report, linked above, for additional information on the vulnerabilities found.

   1. **Apache Tomcat Remote Code Execution (CVE-2017-12617)**